-As with all fuels, it is imperative that biodiesel be filtered on a regular basis to prevent contaminants from entering into an engine where they may cause significant and irreparable damage.
-Liquid filters are therefore used to remove suspended debris and impurities in multi-stage filtration processes before biodiesel enters a vehicle.
-In-line filters, similar to the gas filters in non-diesel vehicles, are also available.
+As with all fuels, biodiesel must be filtered on a regular basis to prevent contaminants from entering an engine where they may cause significant and irreparable damage.
+Therefore, liquid filters are used to remove suspended debris and impurities in multi-stage filtration processes before biodiesel enters a vehicle.
+Like the gas filters in non-diesel vehicles, in-line filters are also available.

 Design of Biodiesel Filters